 git cherry-pick --continue --no-edit

-Step 3: If genuinely empty, decide whether to skip or allow-empty
+Step 3: If genuinely empty, skip or allow-empty

-Option A — skip (most common, recommended when changes already exist on target):
+Option A — skip (recommended when the change is already on the target branch):

 git cherry-pick --skip